 Last, but certainly not least, you need to obtain both general liability business insurance and equipment insurance.

 General Liability Insurance is especially important if you plan on being a wedding photographer or plan to shoot any kind of event.
-More and more wedding and event venues are requiring vendors to have liability insurance, and if you don’t have it they will not allow you to photograph on their property.
+Wedding and event venues are requiring vendors to have liability insurance, and if you don’t have it they will not allow you to photograph on their property.
 What is General Liability Insurance?
 Also known as Business Liability Insurance, it is is coverage that can protect you from a variety of claims including bodily injury, property damage, personal injury and others that can arise from your business operations.
 Here’s an example: You are photographing a wedding and a guest trips over your light stand during the reception and breaks their leg.
 Your liability insurance will cover that.

 Equipment Insurance is obviously coverage for your equipment should it break, get lost or is stolen.
 There are many different policies and your coverage would be based on the amount of equipment you have, what kind of photography work you will be doing, and what kind of travel your photography business does.
 It’s important to note, if you will be traveling outside the country, whether or not your policy will still work if something happens when you’re out of the country.
 Not all policies include that and may have to be purchased as a rider on your policy.

 Wow!
-I just word vomited a lot at you!
+Did I just word vomited a lot at you!
 I already know, some of you reading this are feeling totally overwhelmed, and I completely understand.
 I remember going through all of this and worrying whether or not I was doing everything right.
 If you feel this way, it’s ok to ask for help and there are several ways you can do so!